-The section on page 17 sets out the process of applying to work flexibly for employees.
+The section below sets out the process of applying to work flexibly for employees.

-Appendix 1 - Applying to Work Flexibly (see Application Form on page 21)
+• Applying to Work Flexibly (see Application Form)

 Employees should initially discuss their request with their line manager/Headteacher.
 Following this discussion, they will need to formally submit this in writing to their line manager.